How to Share IGTV Videos to the Instagram Feed: 4 Important Things to Know!

 However, once you share IGTV videos to the feed, your cover image will appear in different locations — like your followers’ feeds and your profile’s grid.

 When it appears in the Instagram feed, it will be cropped to 4:5 (Instagram portrait size), and when it appears on your profile grid, it will be 1:1 (square).

 So that means that your IGTV cover photo has to work both on IGTV, in the feed, and on your profile.

-The best way to ensure that your cover image works in all these positions is to make sure the focus of your cover image (it could be text, a product shot, or location) is positioned within the centre of the frame.
+The best way to ensure that your cover image works in all these positions is to make sure the focus of your cover image (it could be text, a product shot, or location) is positioned within the center of the frame.
 That way, when your cover image is cropped across the different previews, it will still look good!

-You don’t want your cover image to stand out and distract from the rest of your content because it’s off brand, so it’s important you plan ahead and make sure it fits in with the rest of your feed.
+You don’t want your cover image to stand out and distract from the rest of your content because it’s off-brand, so it’s important you plan ahead and make sure it fits in with the rest of your feed.

 If you’re planning out the look and feel of your Instagram feed with Later’s visual Instagram planner, we recommend uploading your IGTV cover photo to your Later media library.

 You can then schedule a post for when your IGTV is going live to see how the IGTV cover photo will look on your Instagram profile before you post, and ensure it fits with your Instagram aesthetic!

 (Just remember to delete the post before it goes live – we recommend using “notification” scheduling for these posts instead of auto publishing, so it won’t automatically go live on your feed if you forget.)

 Sharing IGTV Videos to Feed Tip #2: Know the Best Times to Post